-For as fancy as these Rainbow Eggplant Stacks look, they couldn’t be any easier.
-One of those recipes which relies solely on the simplicity of the ingredients themselves.
+For as fancy as these Rainbow Eggplant Stacks by Renee Press look, they couldn’t be any easier.
+It’s one of those recipes which relies solely on the simplicity of the ingredients themselves.
 They are quite versatile and the ingredients are easily substituted.
-Start with a base of crispy oven baked eggplant, top with a mound of wilted greens, seared mushroom, fresh tomato, and top with another slice of eggplant.
+Start with a base of crispy oven-baked eggplant, top with a mound of wilted greens, seared mushroom, and fresh tomato, and top with another slice of eggplant.
 Drizzle with balsamic vinegar if you like, and serve.

 13. Roasted Spiced Carrots